 The click latency, both wired and wireless, of the Razer Viper Ultimate is quite impressive.
 Even most competitive gamers won't notice any delay when playing.

-The Razer Viper Ultimate's perfomance is remarkable.
+The Razer Viper Ultimate's performance is remarkable.
 It has one of the widest CPI ranges we've tested so far and you can customize it fairly precisely to match your preferred settings.
-However, when using the mouse slowly, the CPI error would be more around 10%, while when using it at fast speeds, it would be around -1.0%.
+However, when using the mouse slowly, the CPI error would be more around 5%, while when using it at fast speeds, it would be around -1.0%.
 The mouse seems to be more accurate when used in faster motion.
 On the upside, it's a lot more consistent now that we've updated our test unit to the 1.02 software version.

 You can reprogram every button on the Razer Viper Ultimate to whatever you like, even the scroll up and down.
 There's no dedicated profile switching button, but you can assign it inside the app quite easily.
 You can also set a HyperShift button, which enables another set of settings on the mouse, increasing your customization.

 The scroll wheel of the Razer Viper Ultimate is pretty standard from other gaming mice and doesn't offer anything different.
 Its incremented design offers great feedback, but isn't very useful for fast scrolling through long documents.